himbeer-toni/UserScripts/fetch-missing-ca.md

 Email: Toni.Himbeer@fn.de
 Github: https://www.github.com/himbeer-toni

-I made extensive use of GitHub Copilot while developing this project.
-Copilot proved to be incredibly helpful, saving me significant time and enabling me to implement far more features than I could have on my own.
-It allowed me to easily enhance both the appearance and functionality of the project without requiring extensive manual coding.
+I made extensive use of GitHub Copilot while developing this script.
+Copilot proved to be incredibly helpful—occasionally a bit slow-witted, but it saved me a significant amount of time and often suggested interesting ideas.
+It consistently selected the right openssl commands and parameters from what feels like an overwhelming number of possibilities—something I rarely managed to do myself.
+Copilot also handled most of the documentation.

 This project is licensed under the GNU General Public License v3.0 (GPLv3).